OpenRefine/OpenRefine/docs/docs/manual/running.md

 When you first launch OpenRefine, you will see a screen with a menu on the left hand side that includes <span class="menuItems">Create Project</span>, <span class="menuItems">Open Project</span>, <span class="menuItems">Import Project</span>, and <span class="menuItems">Language Settings</span>.
 This is called the “home screen,” where you can manage your projects and general settings.

+In the lower left-hand corner of the screen, you'll see <span class="menuItems">Preferences</span>, <span class="menuItems">Help</span>, and <span class="menuItems">About</span>.

 ### Language settings

+From the home screen, look in the options to the left for <span class="menuItems">Language Settings</span>.
 You can set your preferred interface language here.
 This language setting will persist until you change it again in the future.
 Languages are translated as a community effort; some languages are partially complete and default back to English where unfinished.
 Currently OpenRefine supports the following languages for 75% or more of the interface:

 * Cebuano
 * German